norowachi/gitbot/README.md

 # GITBOT

-Integration of the discord and github api, so you can create bugs (and memleaks!) without stopping your conversation :D
+Integration of the discord and github api, so you can submit bugs (and memleaks!) without stopping your conversation :D

 # Already Hosted Version